JimmyKenMerchant/RaspberryPi/README.md

 * Lines written above are all codes of simple_test/user32.c. `_sleep( 1000 )` is definitely used!

-* This system uses `-O2` option (Optimize even more) to compile C codes in share/aloha_raspi/aloha32.mk in default. `-O2` option can reduce machine codes after compiling.
+* This system uses `-O1` option (Optimize) to compile C codes in share/aloha_raspi/aloha32.mk in default. `-O1` option can reduce machine codes after compiling.
 To learn optimization in gcc, visit [Using the GNU Compiler Collection (GCC): Optimize Options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
-If you have no need of optimization and debugging after compiling, use `optimize=O0` on making.
+If you have no need of optimization and don't want to check assembly codes after compiling, use `optimize=O0` on making.
+You may use `optimize=O2` to optimize even more.
 In my experience, `-O2` seems not to ensure to store r0 - r3 registers to the stack, before calling a function that doesn't have four arguments (@ Ver.
 5.4.1 20160919).
 To hide this issue, you need to change several local variables to global variables.
 Global variables are ensured to store values to memory spaces; and are declared outside of functions, or prefix `static` to variables inside functions on declaring.
 If you are a C++ learner, you might feel like a mess for it.
 C++ can use `new` syntax, which ensures to store values to memory spaces.
 However, `new` syntax depends on prebuild systems.

 4. Security of System.
 	* Security of computer system will be in danger in several situations.
 First, any main memory rewriting is occurred by any input/output transaction, such as something from a keyboard or a Internet connection.
 Intentional memory overflow is a renowned technique among invaders.
 Second, instructions rewrote by invaders are executed.
 Then finally, your computer system is manipulated in bad manner.
 In this system, I am trying to make limited space for input/output transaction, called HEAP, which should never be executed.
 Framebuffer is assigned by VideoCoreIV, and this space should never be executed too.
 Plus, I treated memory overflow not to be done intentionally.
 So, in this system, I'm trying to mock-up Harvard architecture even in Von Neumann architecture.
 Besides, multi-core made us attention to the security much better, because multi-core is a new architecture.
 Researchers has not yet gotten the conclusion for secure treating of multi-core.
 If we handle multi-core, we should consider of the security in a very cautious manner.